tevfair/Azure-AI-Codespaces-Temp/README.md

     1. Install `pnpm` and the `azure-functions-core-tools` using `npm`.
     2. Install `checkov` using `pip3`.
     3.  **Crucially, it creates the Terraform CLI configuration file (`~/.terraform.d/credentials.tfrc.json`) and populates it with the `TF_API_TOKEN` environment variable.** This step automates the `terraform login` process.

+**Note**: While this environment is optimized for Terraform Cloud, you are free to use any backend you choose.
 ---

 ## Variable Management Strategy